WordPress security plays a HUGE role in your website performance.

-Simply put your website URL into the tab, click on “START SCAN” button, and get your scan results!
+Simply put your website URL into the tab, click on the “START SCAN” button, and get your scan results!

 Apart from an awesome security plugin, Sucuri offers the clients a free online website malware and security scanner.

-The one thing you need to do is to enter your website’s URL and click on Scan Website button.
+The one thing you need to do is to enter your website’s URL and click on the Scan Website button.